Upward Bound at WOU

 The application process

-- Fill out and Eligibility Sheet and returning it to an Upward Bound staff member or school coordinator.
+- Fill out an Eligibility Sheet and return it to us at firstname.lastname@example.org

 - Once eligibility requirements are met, student will complete an Upward Bound Application, which included an essay, teacher recommendation and parental tax information.